kaden-saucedo/kaden-saucedo.github.io/research.md

 # **Research**

-My research lies in algebraic geometry, with a focus on the geometry of moduli spaces of surfaces and their tautological classes.
+My research focuses on moduli spaces of surfaces, especially quartic del Pezzo surfaces and their weighted variants.
+I am currently working on κ-class computations for these moduli spaces, using KSBA-stability and explicit intersection-theoretic techniques.
+These del Pezzo examples are guided by the combinatorics of surface degenerations, including relationships with Weyl groups and associated graphs.
+I am generally motivated by settings where concrete examples illuminate how intersection theory, combinatorics, and birational geometry interact.

 I am particularly interested in: